bek817/TrusttoBlockchain/h2 Crown Jewels and Bad Guys.md

 ### Threat Modeling: Designing for Security
 ### Chapter 1 - Dive in and Threat model!

 Threat modeling is about using models to find security problems.
-Using a model means abstracting away a lot of details to provide a look at a bigger picture, rather than the code itself.
+Using a model means abstracting away a lot of details to provide a look at a bigger picture, rather than the code itself.

 Four key questions:
 1. What are you building?